sara-nl/clouddocs/TUDelftcourse-20160413/partB.markdown

 >**NOTE:**
 >
-> For the rest of the tutorial we will omit the `ubuntu@ip-145-100-58-XYZ:~$` prompt in the instructions, in order to allow you copy-n-paste the commands directly in your terminal.
+> For the rest of the tutorial we will omit the `ubuntu@ip-...:~$` prompt in the instructions, in order to allow you copy-n-paste the commands directly in your terminal.

 ### 1. Persistence